Frequently Asked Questions

 C-corporations offer the highest level of liability protection but also come with the most involved reporting requirements.
 This article goes into more detail on each property ownership structure.[back to top]

 I am looking at investment options as an American in the UK.
 However, there is a statute in place that prevents US citizens residing in the UK from opening new investments stateside.
-This leaves me with UK tax-free government investment options such as ISAs or GIAs (their versions of IRAs).
+This leaves me with UK tax-free government investment options such as ISAs or GIAs (UK versions of IRAs).
 What is the amount owed to the US on overseas capital gains, or is there a cap before it is applied?

 For your investments with your UK tax-free accounts, unfortunately, this income does not have the same tax treatment in the USA.
 You would need to report the full amount of the capital gains, interest, dividends, etc., on your US tax return.
-Technically, you should report this income each year you “earn” it on the account.
+Technically, you should report this income each year you earn it on the account.

 The capital gains rates for these accounts is the same as for US income.
-Capital gains tax rates are based on your ordinary income tax rate, with a max capital gains rate of 20% (for investments held more than one year).
+Capital gains tax rates are based on your ordinary income tax rate, with a max capital gains rate of 20% for investments held more than one year.
 Investments held for one year or less are taxed at your ordinary rate.

 To avoid the onerous paperwork involved with having what’s considered a PFIC (not to mention large preparation fees), you should avoid investing in ISAs that are similar to a mutual fund.
 Invest where you own the whole stock or bond.

 If the Stocks and Shares ISAs are through a bank or financial institution, they are not foreign trusts, as the person who holds the account is the actual owner of the stocks.[back to top]